 To increase intensity: As these become easier, move your feet farther from the wall to increase your incline.
 Also try these on a lower counter or on the floor to maximize the angle against gravity.

-Tip from Jessica: Keep your bottom down so your body stays in a straight line.
+Tip from Dr. C: Keep your bottom down so your body stays in a straight line.

 2. To prevent breakdown of hip joint: Squats